• Skip to primary navigation

 Chocolate chocolate chip bundt cake recipe variation

 In general, the easiest way of turning a vanilla cake into a chocolate cake: take out a portion of the flour from the recipe (not all) and sift in the equivalent amount of cocoa powder.
 So, if you want to bake a chocolate chocolate chip bundt cake: it’s easy.
 Start by measuring out the flour you need for this recipe and take out ¾ cup (basically measure 2 ¼ cups (instead of 3 cups), which comes out to 280 grams (instead of 375 grams)).
-Replace that volume of flour with cocoa powder, so use ¾ cup cocoa powder for this recipe (that should be about 90 grams).
+Replace that volume of flour with cocoa powder, so use ¾ cup of cocoa powder for this recipe (that should be about 90 grams).

 Easy chocolate chocolate chip bundt cake sliced

 I always recommend taking the time to prepare cake pans for baking, and bundts are no exception.
-Make sure to follow the bundt pan manufacturers instructions.
+Make sure to follow the bundt pan manufacturer's instructions.
 Nordic Ware, for example, recommends brushing on oil or butter, as opposed to using an aerosol cooking spray.
 Baking spray is also a great option because it contains flour.
-If you have never used a one before, be sure to read this post on how to use a bundt pan before you begin!
+If you have never used one before, be sure to read this post on how to use a bundt pan before you begin!

 Easy chocolate chocolate chip bundt cake sliced